litpuvn/reddit-collector/README.md

-# Reddit Collector
+# Reddit Collector - run.py
 This program is design to collect all data from a subreddit and organize the data by submissions, user comments.
-Below I will provide extecution commands as well as the output file format.
+Below I will provide execution commands as well as the output file format.

 ## Commands